divshot/divshot-cli/README.md

 Configure values in your application's environment.
 Possible and helpful values include:

 * `force_ssl` - Force ssl on all requests to your app.
 Takes values `true` or `false`.
 * `force_domain` - Force all requests to your app's production ready domains to redirect to the given domain.
+Takes the domain as the value

 ### env:pull